chef/chef-web-docs/chef_master/source/knife_client.rst

           .. end_tag

-Changed in Chef client 12.4 to support public key management for users and clients.
+Changed in Chef Client 12.4 to support public key management for users and clients.

 bulk delete
 =====================================================